RDJ00/tr-inc/progress.md

 - WebP image conversion for improved performance
 - Navigation structure implemented with proper dropdown menus for About Us and What We Do sections
 - Implemented Formspree for "Sign the Pledge" form on the homepage with client-side handling and success feedback
+- Implemented Formspree for the "Get in Touch" contact form with client-side submission handling

 ## Recent Updates
+- Added Formspree integration to the contact form with dedicated endpoint
+- Implemented client-side form handling for the contact form with success message and field clearing
+- Added form validation with required fields to ensure all necessary information is provided
+- Enhanced user experience on the contact page with visual feedback after form submission
 - Enhanced "Sign the Pledge" form with client-side submission handling, field clearing, and success message feedback
 - Implemented form state management using React useState to control input values
 - Added form validation and proper error handling for form submissions